Gitaly Team

 keeping the epic up to date with relevant issues, removing issues that are no

-longer relevant, and writing weekly updates in the form of a comment in the epic
+longer relevant, and writing weekly updates the automatically generated comment

 The supporting contributor(s) of an epic will be responsible for supporting the